yaitmou/rich_field_controller/README.md

 import 'package:rich_field_controller/rich_field_controller.dart';

 Class Example {
-  // A FocusNode is required to keep track of the selected text
-  // That is particularly true when using a toolbar late final FocusNode _fieldNode;
   late final RichFieldController _controller;
   // This is provided for quick integration of common styling.
   // You can use a custom SelectionControls or a MaterialSelectionControls, etc..